Hello World, With Parameters

 {:status 404 :body "Not found\n"})

-(defn greeting-for [nm]
+(defn greeting-for [greet-name]

 (cond

-(unmentionables nm) nil
+(unmentionables greet-name) nil

-(empty? nm) "Hello, world!\n"
+(empty? greet-name) "Hello, world!\n"

-:else (str "Hello, " nm "\n")))
+:else (str "Hello, " greet-name "\n")))

-(defn respond-hello [request]
+(defn greet-handler [request]

-(let [nm (get-in request [:query-params :name])
+(let [greet-name (get-in request [:query-params :name])

-(if resp
+(if message

-(ok resp)
+(ok message)

 (not-found))))

-Because there are now three possible conditions that can happen in respond-hello, I’ve changed from an if to cond expression. cond uses pairs of "condition / value" clauses.
-So if (unmentionables nm) returns any truthy value, then cond returns nil and stops evaluating.
-If (empty? nm) returns true, then cond returns the literal string "Hello, world!\n" and nothing else.
-If neither of those happened, then cond sees the keyword :else as a condition[1]and the code continues to build the string the same way as before.
+Because there are now three possible conditions that can happen in greet-handler, I’ve changed from using an if expression to a cond expression. cond uses pairs of "condition / value" clauses.
+So if (unmentionables greet-name) returns any truthy value, then cond returns nil and stops evaluating.
+If (empty? greet-name) returns true, then cond returns the literal string "Hello, world!\n" and nothing else.
+If neither of those happened, then cond sees the keyword :else as a condition[1] and the code continues to build the string the same way as before.

 A nested if would also have worked here.
 In fact cond is a macro that expands into a series of nested if expressions.
 All three of these conditions are kind of parallel in significance, so I like that they appear to be parallel in the structure of the code.
 The shape of the code mirrors the shape of my thinking about these cases.